NPLtools/stressfit/README.md

 available also as Jupyter notebook  files, *.ipynb (see http://jupyter.org)

 ### Module files:
-The STRESSFIT package files are in the subdidirectory `stressfit`:
+The STRESSFIT package files are in the subdirectory `stressfit`:
 `sample.py`: handling of sample properties and MC convolution
 `mccfit.py`: classes and functions for data fitting using MC convolution
 `graphs.py`: some plot functions and definitions